Kurzy92/FreeRTOS_City_Dispatcher/README.md

 **<h3>Project Description</h3>**

-The City Dispatcher project simulates the operation control room, responsible for the management of receiving emergency/urgnet calls and forwarding them to the relevant handler.
+The City Dispatcher project simulates an operation control room, responsible for the management of receiving emergency/urgnet calls and forwarding them to the relevant handler.
 The project utilizes the use of FreeRTOS's task management features, queues, inter-task communication methods,